Quinoa vs Rice: Why is Quinoa better than Rice? | True Elements

 Considering the nutrient food community, rice and quinoa are totally contradictory to each other and that is the reason why it is better to understand the nutritional benefits of each one of them and then make a healthy choice.
 Just because some foods are tagged as “health food”, it doesn’t make necessarily a health food as such; rather it makes them a miracle food.
 But do we have replacements to white rice or brown rice?
 Many people all over the country are not fully aware of the benefits of quinoa.

 Quinoa has been in the limelight for the last few years.
-It is almost to be found in all homes all over the world, in place of white rice or brown rice.
+It is almost to be found in all homes all over the world, Quinoa is a best replacement of white rice or brown rice.
 It should be considered as the first choice of meals considering its health benefits and the nutritional importance it possesses.
 A nutrient-rich source of food, is naturally gluten-free, which does not go through any processing, thus preventing the loss of nutrients.
+The gluten-free property of quinoa makes it more healthy, beneficial in certain disorders of the body and keeping you healthy throughout.
 It is a high source of fibre, compared to white rice or brown rice.
 Being able to possess certain inflammatory properties, it promotes the overall health of the body because of the presence of vitamins and minerals.

 Quinoa comes in three forms namely: